 The great choice: electric or manual?

-Oddly enough, since most modern gyms have accustomed us to spinning bikes and other electric exercise bikes, there are also analog or manual models.
+Oddly enough, since most modern gyms have accustomed us to Olympic weight bench with squat rack, spinning bikes and other electric exercise bikes, there are also analog or manual models.
 In fact, you can find the 3 types of stationary bikes that I explained to you earlier in any of the two modalities.
 Basically, the manual models require physical effort on your part to work, while the electric ones clearly use electrical energy.
 This has a couple of important considerations, the first being that the manual ones are not capable of performing the same measurements as the electric ones, nor do they have the same functions, which is reflected in the types of exercises you can perform, intensity variations and much more.